nneal1213/Insight_Data_Engineering_EDGAR/README.md

 When the input file reaches end-of-file (although this would not occur in the case of streaming data), all inactive sessions are written to the output file and the file pointers closed out.

+# How to run

+Type ./run.sh or go within the src directory and type "python sessionization.py (input file) (inactivity file) (output file)